arcidodo/WeatherXM-Home-Assistant/README.md

 set the rtl_433 addon config path to "rtl_433.conf.template"

-start both addons, if everythins is corect you get the data from the weather station in HA.
+start both addons, if everything is corect you get the data from the weather station in HA.